serialport/website/docs/api-stream.md

 ```typescript
 serialport.flush(callback? error => {}):void
 ```
-Flush discards data received but not read, and written but not transmitted by the operating system.
+Flush discards data that has been received but not read, or written but not transmitted by the operating system.
 For more technical details, see [`tcflush(fd, TCIOFLUSH)`](http://linux.die.net/man/3/tcflush) for Mac/Linux and [`FlushFileBuffers`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa364439) for Windows.

 - `callback? error => {}` Called once the flush operation finishes.